 Brickworks share dividends

-Recently Brickworks has paid out, on average, around 35.33% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 2.96% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Brickworks shareholders could enjoy a 2.96% return on their shares, in the form of dividend payments.
-In Brickworks's case, that would currently equate to about A$0.6 per share.
+Recently Brickworks has paid out, on average, around 1.25% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 2.37% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Brickworks shareholders could enjoy a 2.37% return on their shares, in the form of dividend payments.
+In Brickworks's case, that would currently equate to about A$0.61 per share.

-While Brickworks's payout ratio might seem fairly standard, it's worth remembering that Brickworks may be investing much of the rest of its net profits in future growth.
+While Brickworks's payout ratio might seem low, this can signify that Brickworks is investing more in its future growth.

 Have Brickworks's shares ever split?